Excluding subdivisions of bounded degree graphs: Excluding a subdivision of a fixed graph

 \begin{lemma}[{\cite[Lemma 12]{d}}] Let $H$ be a graph of maximum degree $d$ that can be embedded in a surface $\Sigma$.
 Then there exists a triangle-free graph $H'$ of maximum degree $d$ admitting an $H$-subdivision such that $\mf(H',\Sigma) = \mf(H,\Sigma)$ and $H'$ has a nice embedding in $\Sigma$. \end{lemma}

 Recall that a vertex $v$ in a graph $G$ is $d$-free with respect to a tangle $\T$ in $G$ if there does not exist a separation $(A,B) \in \T$ of order less than $d$ such that $v \in V(A)-V(B)$.
-Now, we are ready to prove our main theorem, which we restate.
+Now, we are ready to prove Theorem \ref{stronger excluding subdivision}, which is the main theorem of this paper.
+Note that Theorem \ref{main} immediately follows if we take $X=V(G)$ in Theorem \ref{stronger excluding subdivision}.